coderefinery/talk-general/talk.md

 ### Peer review process in publishing

 - Papers are reviewed before they are published
-- Maintain standards of quality
+- Maintain standards of quality and credibility
-- Improve performance
-- Provide credibility

 ### Code review

 - Code is reviewed before it is integrated
 - Improve quality
-- Learning
-- Knowledge transfer
+- Learning and knowledge transfer
 - [GitHub](https://github.com)/[GitLab](https://gitlab.com)/[Bitbucket](https://bitbucket.org) offer a web solution for code review

 *"We don't need code review because we are just two."*